Duchess Marie of Württemberg: Marriage

-In Coburg on 23 December 1832, Marie became the second wife of 48-year-old Ernest I, Duke of Saxe-Coburg and Gotha.
+In Coburg on 23 December 1832, Marie became the second wife of her 48-year-old maternal uncle Ernest I, Duke of Saxe-Coburg and Gotha.
 Ernest had been eager to find a new bride after the death of his first, estranged wife, Louise of Saxe-Gotha-Altenburg.
 While Ernest initially sought a wife of high status, he found that his age and poor reputation limited his choices.
-He settled for Marie, who was thirty-three years old and his niece – uncle-niece relationships were by this time becoming discouraged among European royalty, and Marie was the daughter of Ernest's sister Antoinette.
+He settled for Marie, who was thirty-three years old and his niece; uncle-niece marriages were by this time becoming discouraged among European royalty.

 As a result of this union, Marie became stepmother of Ernest II and Prince Albert, future husband of Queen Victoria of the United Kingdom.
-Marie was also their first-cousin.
+Marie was also their first cousin.
 Ernest and his sons met Marie at Thalwitz Castle and accompanied her to the duchies to begin her marriage.
-She would maintain a happy relationship until death with both of her stepsons, becoming godmother (in absentia) of Victoria and Albert's first son, Albert Edward, Prince of Wales, (King Edward VII) in 1841.
+She maintained a happy relationship until death with both of her stepsons, becoming godmother (in absentia) of Victoria and Albert's first son, Albert Edward, Prince of Wales, (King Edward VII) in 1841.

 Historian Gillian Gill describes Marie as a "severe and melancholy lady".
 Marie and Ernest would have no children, and the two quickly grew apart, largely living on separate estates.
 By 1843 Marie had adopted a child of "humble parentage", though Albert cautioned her to avoid giving it hopeless aspirations to rank.
 He wrote, "I wish you more success than generally attends the education of poor children of the lower ranks by persons of our own."

 While Albert referred to her as "dear mama" in his letters to her, Marie opted not to attend several important events in her stepsons' lives, such as their confirmation and Queen Victoria's coronation (Marie cited inclement weather for the former).
 Albert and Marie maintained correspondence throughout their lives, which has helped historians gain a better understanding of their relationship.

 Marie was interested in literature, music, theatre, and art.
 The newly built Landestheater Coburg was opened on her 41st birthday.
 From 1842, Franz Liszt often visited her.
 In 1836, she assumed the management of the Gothaer Marien-Institut, a private educational institution for girls.
 On May 3, 1842, she donated 2000 thalers for establishing an refuge for young children in Coburg, modeled on a similar institute in the capital, Gotha.
 The "Marienschulstiftung" (Marie School Foundation) began operation that same year and has run a Kindergarten since, later also a "Kinderkrippe" (for smaller children), as an independent foundation.
 The institution has been housed since 1869 in a building that Marie owned, "Park 1", in Coburg.